 Inherited (inheritance): Refers to characteristics or qualities we receive from our parents as a result of their passing on genes contained in their egg or sperm cells.

 Inherited susceptibility to cancer: The transmission of a changed or mutated cancer susceptibility gene from parent to child through the egg or sperm.
 One who inherits a mutated cancer susceptibility gene has an increased risk (above the general population risk) to develop cancer.
 This does NOT imply that the person has a predisposition or a 100% chance to develop cancer.

 Maternal relatives: Those persons who share a blood relationship with the mother’s side of the family.

 Paternal relatives: Those persons who share a blood relationship with the father's side of the family.

 Registries: Compiled data on individuals and families with cancer.
 Selected persons may choose to join a registry.
-The Clinical Genetics Service works with the cancer registries at Roswell Park including colorectal, breast, ovarian, pancreas and sarcoma.
+Genetic Screening works with the cancer registries at Roswell Park including colorectal, breast, ovarian, pancreas and sarcoma.
 A genetic registry of families with non-site specific cancers is also being developed.
 Registry participants may be candidates to participate in research studies to better understand cancer and its genetic basis, which may ultimately lead to treatments and cures for cancer.